 Once I mastered basic first aid skills, I started looking into more specialized first aid classes.
 This was the only way I was going to be able to take my skills to the next level.

-I’m going to list some specialized skills/courses you might want to take for improving your first aid skills.
+I will list some specialized skills/courses you might want to take to improve your first aid skills.
 Unfortunately, these may not be available in your area.
 I found it worthwhile to travel for some courses – even incorporating them into our family vacation plans.

 Wilderness First Aid